wolfstation/wdsap-2024-group0/README.md

     - Also note that every question must have its own folder within each week.
 In this case we have `two_sum`
 4. Create `weekly_assignments/wk1/two_sum/two_sum.md` and add the following
     - Add your name, discord username, and leetcode submission link at the top of the file
-    - Add an explanation for everything they tried (including what worked, what didn't work, optimizations etc)
+    - Add an explanation for everything the group tried (including what worked, what didn't work, optimizations etc)
     - The file should be formatted like this
       ```
       Solution by: YOUR FULL NAME